 At a time when consumer behavior is changing and brand conversations can take place anywhere, brand reputation management has become a big priority for companies.

-With a positive brand reputation, you can more easily inspire consumer confidence, foster customer loyalty, and drive bottom-line growth.
-On the other hand, negative brand reputation can drive prospects away and lead to the loss of existing customers.
+A positive brand reputation can inspire consumer confidence, foster loyalty, and drive bottom-line growth.
+On the other hand, a negative brand reputation can drive prospects away and lead to the loss of existing customers.

-If your business performance hasn’t quite matched your own expectations, it may be useful to check up on your reputation and understand what consumers are saying about — as well as how they perceive — your brand.
+If your business performance hasn’t matched expectations, it may be useful to check up on your reputation and see how customers talk about and perceive your brand.

-However, this often presents a unique challenge for a lot of businesses, no matter the type or size.
-In order for us to understand how to craft the right brand reputation management strategy, let’s first examine what to aim for when managing your brand reputation.
+This type of assessment presents a unique challenge for a lot of businesses, no matter the type or size.
+In order to understand how to craft the right brand reputation management strategy, let’s examine the qualities or characteristics to aim for when managing your brand reputation.

 Brand Reputation Management: Best Traits